orbcode/orbuculum/README.md

 ...the pointer to the elf file is always needed for orbtop to be able to recover symbols from.

-One useful command line option for orbtop (and indeed, for the majority of the rest of the suite) is -s localhost:2332, which will connect directly to any source you might have exporting SWO data on its TCP its port, with no requirement for the orbuculum multiplexer in the way.
+One useful command line option for orbtop (and indeed, for the majority of the rest of the suite) is `-s localhost:2332`, which will connect directly to any source you might have exporting SWO data on its TCP its port, with no requirement for the orbuculum multiplexer in the way.

 Command line options for orbtop are;